gjones2019/plant-care-app/README.md

 Plant Care App is a web application that provides valuable information and tips for gardening enthusiasts.
 Whether you're a seasoned gardener or just starting out, this app is designed to help you successfully grow a wide variety of plants.
 It offers a user-friendly interface, responsive design, and a rich database of plant care instructions.

+* Originally done on Replit, then migrated to GitHub.

 ## Technology

 - Typescript